Episode 169

 Examples:

-“Break a leg!”
-I shouted to my sister before the beginning of the play.
+"Break a leg!"
+I shouted to my brother before the beginning of the play.

 "You’re so talented you don't need luck but make sure you break a leg!"

-Ok, that’s it for today, but let’s first go over the expression we have learned today.
+Ok, that’s it for today, but let’s first go over the expressions we have learned today.

 3. To crave the limelight